Inclusion is only about making things accessible to people with disabilities, right?

 When we make services that are inclusive and flexible to as wide a range of people as possible, we’re making them better for everyone, not just those people who you might have thought about facing barriers to access.

-But surely that’s still only small number of people?
+But surely that’s still only a small number of people?

 There are far more people than you might expect.
 Let me hit you with some statistics…